 Daisy Copelin is an Early Childhood Educator who has had 6+ years of working in the Early Childhood Education field (2018).
-Her current home school is Brooklyn Friends School where she serves as an Assistant Teacher for the Preschool Fours.
-In addition she has worked with a wide range of children from different backgrounds ranging from both general and special needs population as well as children from disadvantaged circumstances.
-A graduate from Nyack College and has taken an extensive amount of courses in Childhood Education.
-She is currently at Medgar Evers with an expected graduation date of May 2019.
+Her current home school is Brooklyn Friends School where she serves as an Associate Teacher for the Preschool Fours.
+In addition, she has worked with a wide range of children from different backgrounds ranging from both general and special needs population as well as children from disadvantaged circumstances.
+A graduate from Medgar Evers College and has taken an extensive amount of courses in Childhood Education.
+She is currently a Grad Student at Brooklyn College majoring in Early Childhood Education.

 Equipped with her passion for teaching children and her gift of leadership she is using her voice to spread awareness about child abuse prevention and the NEED for it in the classrooms.